-Over the next three years, AYF will be expanding its efforts by replicating this camp throughout the country in five regions (Montana, Sliven, Shoumen, Pazardjik and Vidin), while also creating two national seminars for camp alumni.
-For the first time, participants will have the opportunity to submit proposals for community projects in their communities.
-We will award eleven small grants for participants to implement their projects.
-This will not only positively impact 11 communities throughout Bulgaria, but it will also result in creating at minimum 22 visible youth role models in the communities.
-Our expansion will incorporate approximately 500 new Roma youth from across the country in Camp Zaedno Napred by 2013 and will create partnerships with at least one local NGO or Roma organization in each region.
+Over the next years, AYF will be expanding its efforts by replicating this camp throughout the country, while also creating two national seminars for camp alumni.
+Participants will have the opportunity to submit proposals for community projects in their communities.
+We will award small grants for participants to implement their projects.

 In addition, the community has expanded online to take advantage of the digital tools available to youth disconnected by geography but brought together because of purpose and a shared vision of the future.